GodwinDA/-Executing-Your-First-Transaction-on-VeChain/Executing-Your-First-Transaction-on-VeChain.md

 The balance shows `0x0` (zero in hexadecimal) because this is a new, empty wallet.

 > In real applications, you would **never** display or store your private key like this.
-Think of your private key as the key to your house—anyone with it can take everything inside.
+Think of your private key as the key to your house, anyone with it can take everything inside.
 For this tutorial, using test money, it’s safe to display.
 But with real funds, you must keep your private key extremely secure.

 Right now, our code creates a **new wallet every time** it runs.
 In most cases, you’ll want to use the **same wallet** so you can track your balance and transaction history.
 To do this, we simply save the private key and reuse it in our script.